Hope Library: Now Open!!

-The Kelafo area of Ethiopia has a population of approximately 200,000 people and yet they have never had a single library.
+The Kelafo area of Ethiopia has a population of approximately 200,000 people and yet they had never had a single library.
 Imagine a community the size of Waterloo Region but with no easy access to books.
 But that all changed on August 1st, 2018 when Hope Library had it's Grand Opening!

-This past summer we secured land in Kelafo, hired a local contractor and we are now very excited to announce that our library is built and ready to be stocked.
-Hope Library is a permanent library and it is central to all 5 villages in the Kelafo area.
-Members of the community will be able to sign books out and take them home once the library is stocked.
-Our goal is to provide a variety of reading materials, including children’s books, novels, magazines and curriculum resources in both English and the local language, Somali.
-We will be hiring someone local and training them to be a librarian who will manage and maintain the library for us.
+Hope Library is a permanent library and it is central to many of the villages in the Kelafo area.
+Members of the community are now able to sign books out and take them home with their library membership.
+The library hosts a variety of reading materials, including children’s books, novels, magazines and curriculum resources in both English and Somali.
+The library is also going to run literacy programs for the locals and organize a variety of community programs.

 We are hoping to run many programs out of Hope Library such as a women's literacy group, story time for youngsters, peer tutoring as well as hosting visits from nearby schools.

 A Wired World